strapi/strapi/docs/v3.x/guides/databases.md

 ### Install SQLite locally

-Simply use one of the following commands.
+As SQLite requires no additional software to be installed on your operating system you can simply use one of the following commands to create a Strapi project using a SQLite file.
+By default this file is created in `.tmp/data.db`.

 :::: tabs